Aston Martin DBS (2007): Naming confusion

 Some confusion over the name of the production version occurred when some test mules running around the Nürburgring were given DBRS9 badges.
 However, it would seem that this was only a trick played by the company to confuse spy photographers.
 The official name of the vehicle was declared to be DBS.

 Production

 The DBS was built in Gaydon, Warwickshire.
 Its engine was built at the Aston Martin engine plant in Cologne, Germany.

-Production of the DBS totalled 3,400 units.
+Production totalled 3,381 units, comprising 2,536 coupes and 845 Volante versions.